 With time, it spreads out to the manufacturing other audio recording equipment like studio monitors, audio interfaces etc.

 Like other audio equipment companies, Samson also knew the fact that with the digitization of the audio equipment, the demand for budget audio equipment would rise.

 Though if you are looking to buy a studio monitor in your budget with an acceptable sound quality then you should read this review until the end.

-Samson MediaOne BT3 Active Studio Monitor
+Samson MediaOne BT4 Active Studio Monitor

 Don’t expect an exceptionally pro sound with this monitor but if you could able to link up your ears with this studio monitor, it will give you the best result.

-Million Dollar Pro Tip for new recordists and mixers: Wake up early in the morning and listen to your favorite songs in Samson MediaOne BT3 Active monitors.
+Million Dollar Pro Tip for new recordists and mixers: Wake up early in the morning and listen to your favorite songs in Samson MediaOne BT4 Active monitors.
 Close your eyes and absorb the low mid and high-frequency one by one in your mind.

-1st listen carefully the low frequencies like bass lines and kick etc. Now repeat the song and listen to the mid-range items like mid of vocals, music parts – prelude, interlude etc. Repeat the process with high-frequency items.
+1st listen carefully the low frequencies like bass lines and kick etc. Now repeat the song and listen to the mid-range items like mid of vocals, music parts – prelude, interlude, etc. Repeat the process with high-frequency items.

 Active monitors.
 After one week record your composition and mix.
-Now go to your car close the windows, set up the low mid and high eq of car audio medium and listen to those favorite songs before your song.
+Now go to your car close the windows, set up the low mid and high EQ of car audio medium and listen to those favorite songs before your song.

 Now listen to your own composition. compare the frequencies between the song and your composition.
-If you feel the difference your ears are not set up and you should do this process for few more days.
+If you feel the difference your ears are not set up and you should do this process for a few more days.

 With practice, you will set up your ears with those monitors and produce great results.

 If we see the tweeters, it is built of silk dome just like other same range monitors and 1″ of size.
 Tweeters are capable of producing fair high range frequencies.

 In a studio monitor, amplification circuit play a wide role producing a good sound.
 In this studio speaker, you will get 15W per channel RMS and 30W per channel peak power.

 Unlike costly monitors you this monitor where you get separate power for each side, it features the master and slave style pair so you have to connect the slave monitor with the master.
-This feature makes it mostly a desktop based near-field studio speaker.

 So if you buy this product you should follow my million dollar tip which I described above for the best results.

 Though, the high frequency is quite well which is obvious with silk dome 1″ tweeter.
 So, you don’t have to bother with the high and mid frequencies in mixing.

 The box is coated with a sleek all-black satin vinyl finish and the ventilation enclosure is situated at the rear side of each box.

 The enclosures are precision tuned to reduce noise.
 As well as the woofer and the tweeter are protected with metal grills.

 This is good if you use the monitor with sensitive hardware which could misbehave in the magnetic field area.
 This AV protection covers the magnetic field of woofer and twitter.

 I/O and Connections